Economy of Iraq: Agriculture

 The international Oil-for-Food program (1997–2003) further reduced farm production by supplying artificially priced foreign foodstuffs.
-The military action of 2003 did little damage to Iraqi agriculture; because of favourable weather conditions, in that year grain production was 22 per cent higher than in 2002.
-Although growth continued in 2004, experts predicted that Iraq will be an importer of agricultural products for the foreseeable future.
+Because of favorable weather conditions, grain production was 22 percent higher than in 2002.
+Although growth continued in 2004, experts predicted that Iraq would be an importer of agricultural products for the foreseeable future.
 Long-term plans call for investment in agricultural machinery and materials and more prolific crop varieties—improvements that did not reach Iraq's farmers under the Hussein regime.
 In 2004, the main crops were wheat, barley, corn, rice, vegetables, dates, and cotton, and the main livestock outputs were cattle and sheep.

 The Agricultural Cooperative Bank, capitalized at nearly 1 G$ - by 1984, targets its low-interest, low-collateral loans to private farmers for mechanization, poultry projects, and orchard development.
 Large modern cattle, dairy, and poultry farms are under construction.
-Obstacles to agricultural development include labour shortages, inadequate management and maintenance, salinization, urban migration, and dislocations resulting from previous land reform and collectivization programs.
+Obstacles to agricultural development include labor shortages, inadequate management and maintenance, salinization, urban migration, and dislocations resulting from previous land reform and collectivization programs.

 In 2011, an agricultural adviser to the Iraqi government, Layth Mahdi, summarized the forced United States agricultural reconstruction: Before 2003, Iraq had imported about 30 per cent of its food needs annually.
 The decline in agricultural production after this period, created the need for importing 90 per cent of the food at a cost estimated at more than $12 billion annually.
 Due to the sudden shift in the agricultural policy from subsidized assistance to an immediate shift to a free market policy, the outcomes led to a decline in production.
 The observed outcome resulted in many farmers abandoning the land and agriculture.
 The impact on natural resources results in an exploited and degraded environment leaving the land destitute and the people impoverished, unemployed [and] experiencing a sense of losing their human dignity.Importation of foreign workers and increased entry of women into traditionally male labour roles have helped compensate for agricultural and industrial labour shortages exacerbated by the war.
 A disastrous attempt to drain the southern marshes and introduce irrigated farming to this region merely destroyed a natural food producing area, while concentration of salts and minerals in the soil due to the draining left the land unsuitable for agriculture.

 In the Mada'in Qada region east of Baghdad, hundreds of small farmers united to form the Green Mada'in Association for Agricultural Development, an agricultural cooperative that provides its members with drip irrigation and greenhouses as well as access to credit.

-As a result of climate change farmers have been confronted with reduced rainfall and high temperatures.
+In recent years, farmers have been confronted with reduced rainfall and high temperatures.
 Particularly affected are small scale farmers who, unable to withstand lower water levels, are forced to leave their lands in search of different ways to fulfill their livelihoods.